kokole12/alx-low_level_programming/0x00-hello_world/README.md

+# **C Hello world**
-in this project, I learned about compilation using gcc, entry points using main, and text-printing functions in C.
+In this project, I learned about compilation using gcc, entry points using main, and text-printing functions in C.

-Tasks 📃
+## Tasks 📃
 0. Preprocessor

 0-preprocessor: Bash script that runs a C file saved in the variable $CFILE through the preprocessor and saves the result in the file c.